oceanprotocol-archive/OEPs/9/README.md

   - Marketplaces acting on behalf of Providers or Publishers

-In the following sections you can find the end to end implementation details of the complete OOT functionality.
+In the following sections you can find the end to end implementation details of the complete TX functionality.

 ### Smart Contracts <a name="smart-contracts"></a>

-The KEEPER::Decentralized VM will store the essential user information to allow the implementation of the OOT OEP.
+The **KEEPER::DEC-VM** will store the essential user information to allow the implementation of the TX OEP.
 It means the system MUST NOT store any personal information, enabling PRIVACY and ANONYMITY.

 Taking this into account, the skeleton of main implementation should provide the following structs and interfaces: